tolulopeoa/Transaction-analysis-SQL-/README.md

 ## Dependencies

 - Availability of accurate and up-to-date transaction data.
-- Collaboration with clients to validate and refine item categories.
+- Collaboration with client to validate and refine item categories.